Queue Draft for Campaign QA

 Ready for the last tip?
 In Customer.io, you can go to a user’s “Journey” tab to see when a message is scheduled to be sent (or drafted).

-Here we see that that an email in the "Power user - upgrade campaign" will draft in 2 days.
+Here we see that that an email in the “Onboarding second series” will draft an A/B test in 2 days.
 When you mouse over the action icon with the yellow drafting status, you can see which specific message is the next step.

 If you think this message shouldn’t be drafting in 2 days, then you can make the necessary edits to your campaign flow!